Opened on the North British Railway.

 The station originally had two platforms, with a goods yard on the south side, approached from the west.
 The station building, a stone built single storey, was on the south side of the platforms.

 It became a junction in 1891 on the opening of the branch.
+The box was replaced in 1894.
 This ran into a bay platform on the Berwick bound platform.
 There were several loops just to the west of the bay and a connection to allow trains from the east/south to enter the branch.

 The branch ran parallel and to the north of the main line for about a third of a mile before turning north towards Eyemouth.